daanbreur/blog/_posts/2021-05-28-htb-Delivery.md

 ## Enumeration

 In the home directory there is a `.mysql_history` file, this tells us there is a MySQL server running.
 The MySQL server may also contain password hashes.
 Now lets see if we can find the credentials for it.
-Meaby inside the mattermost configuration file, it can be found in `/opt/mattermost/config/config.json`
+Maybe inside the mattermost configuration file, it can be found in `/opt/mattermost/config/config.json`

 ```json
 "SqlSettings": {